ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

 }
 ```

-To opt-in to the query conventions you can chain into the configuration builder `AddQueryConventions`.
+To opt into the query conventions you can chain into the configuration builder `AddQueryConventions`.

 ```csharp
 builder